spy16/spy16.github.io/content/posts/go-after-7-years.md

 no_toc: false
 ---

+I have been writing a lot of Go for the past 7 years (For work and [personal projects](https://github.com/spy16?tab=repositories&q=&type=&language=go&sort=stargazers)).
+In this article, I share the practices I have refined over time (after trying other competing patterns as well), which I consistently adhere to.

+Most of these patterns are not my own inventions.
+They are all well-documented in Go-[CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments) and other style guides from many companies that use Go heavily (e.g., Google, Uber, Gojek, etc.).

 ## 1. Project Structure

 After trying multiple different "standards" for organising project, I have realised the best approach